Updated on January 4, 2021 by Lyric Fergusson

 (Best for pretend play — $)

 Keep in mind: This camera is meant for small children and toddlers.
 Children older than 4 might seem less interested in this and could benefit from a digital camera option.
-Many reviewers have stated that it engages toddlers well, but doesn’t come with a carry strap for them to hold onto as they roam.

 Good for: Toddlers who love to pretend play, who enjoy basic functions, and need a beginners exposure to what a camera is.